cucumber-attic/gherkin-editor/README.md

 * [Code completion](https://github.com/aslakhellesoy/gherkin/wiki/Code-Completion)
 * Syntax highlighting (partly implemented in a [fork of ace](https://github.com/cucumber/ace))
 * Syntax checking based on Gherkin.js.
-More info about cucumber.js in [this thread](http://groups.google.com/group/cukes/browse_thread/thread/5a883a548c424398/95abc53b00683480)
+More info about that in [this thread](http://groups.google.com/group/cukes/browse_thread/thread/5a883a548c424398/95abc53b00683480)
-* Integration with external storages, using [WebDav](https://github.com/mikedeboer/jsdav) or REST towards a dedicated server
+* Integration with external file systems, using [WebDav](https://github.com/mikedeboer/jsdav) or REST towards a dedicated git-enabled server.

-The discussion about this editor started [here](http://groups.google.com/group/cukes/browse_thread/thread/90627ad8d4aafb93/d5b40a21cb5cc258)
 The target audience is primarily non-programmers.
-The kind of people we want to write Cucumber features, but never had a tool to do it.
+The kind of people who want to write Cucumber features, but never had a tool to do it and gave up.

 # What it looks like so far